1. Manage StreamNative Clusters

 Domain options

-StreamNative Cloud BYOC has two options for domains, Custom Domains and StreamNative Managed Domains.
+StreamNative BYOC offers two domain configurations: Custom Domains and StreamNative Managed Domains.

 image of BYOC AWS DNS